hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 MINLEN:35
 ```
 ***

+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+All instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

-*The materials used in this lesson was derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
+* *The materials used in this lesson was derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*